scalar-labs/scalardb/docs/api-guide.md

 transaction.abort();
 ```

-Please see [Handle Exceptions](#handle-exceptions) for the details of how to handle exceptions in ScalarDB.
+Please see [Handle exceptions](#handle-exceptions) for the details of how to handle exceptions in ScalarDB.

-## Handle Exceptions
+## Handle exceptions

 Handling exceptions correctly in ScalarDB is very important.
 If you mishandle exceptions, your data could become inconsistent.